scienceguyrob/JACS-ML-Tutorial/README.md

 The scripts show how to build and evaluate classifiers in SciKit learn and in Matlab.
 Also provides code useful for visualising feature separability within Matlab.
 Python scripts designed to run on python 2.4 or later.
-Matlba scripts tested on Matlab 2014a.
+Matlb scripts tested on Matlab 2014a.

 This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by